erdowell/sdp_regr/README.md

 sch_scr$schid_uniq <- paste0(sch_scr$distid, "-", sch_scr$schid)

 ###--------------------
-# Before exploring additional variables, let's apply two filters to the data set
+# Before exploring additional variables, let's apply two filters to the data set...
 # Minimum n size of 20: Prelim work demonstrated high variance for smaller n sizes.
 Since the purpose is NOT comprehensive identification of schools, we have the flexibility to set an n threshold that lessens the risk of misidentification and also aligns with the agency's suppression rules.
 # Likewise, it is preferable to use only the latest three years of resuls in order to hone in on recent performance and to allow for system stabilization to the testing regime which began in SY 2006 (go with it).

 sch_scr2 <- subset(sch_scr, n1>19 & n2>19 & test_year>2008, )

 ###--------------------
-# Update the model and recalculate the key fields for analysis
+# Rerun model (as Model 2) and recalculate the key fields for analysis
 # Model observations reduced from 15,087 to 8,094
 m2 <- lm(ss2 ~ ss1, data = sch_scr2)